hitokiri-mata/katacoda-courses/kubernetes-fundamentals/connectivity/step3-dns.md

 `curl http://nginx`{{execute}}

+Exit from the Busybox shell.

+`exit`{{execute}

 The requests fails as expected without the DNS service.
 So, substitute in the alternate _CoreDNS_ service.

 `minikube addons enable coredns`{{execute}}

-The new DNS service can be seen running.
+In a moment, the new DNS service can be seen running.

 `kubectl get services,pods,deployments -l 'k8s-app=kube-dns' --namespace kube-system`{{execute}}

-Notice now the same functionality has been restored
+New DNS functionality has been enabled.
+Notice the service name is still kube-dns, but the running Pod name is 'coredns'.
+Verify the DNS is working again.

+`kubectl run curl-test --image=radial/busyboxplus:curl -i --tty --rm`{{execute}}

 `curl --silent http://nginx.default.svc.cluster.local:80 | grep "Thank you"`{{execute}}

-kubectl run curl-test --image=radial/busyboxplus:curl -i --tty --rm

 There are a few other DNS providers, but the important point here is you see how you can control the administration of that provider with Kubernetes' adaptable architecture.